In Stacking cred?, @beanow brings up the circular nature of cred:

 Users will still be able to attest to the value of other contributions, giving them cred.
 But that will happen through the boost mechanic, rather than by directly creating edges in the graph.

-In practice, we’ll want to keep the :+1: and :heart: edges around for a while.
+In practice, we’ll want to keep the and edges around for a while.
 It will take some time to get boosting working well, and integrated into our GitHub and Discourse flows, etc. We could make gradual progress towards non-circular SourceCred by, e.g. making it so that first 50% of cred resets away from users back towards sources, then 80%, etc.